Finding and hiring the right volunteer coordinator is an important step your organization can take to ensure the success of your volunteer program.

 Recruiting the right volunteer coordinator, for your unique organization, starts by finding the right prospects for the role and asking interview questions that expose crucial information about them and their ability to excel within the position.
 If your nonprofit is unsure what questions to ask, during the interview process, here are 7 questions that you may want to consider.

 It is key to understand if prospects, for the role of volunteer coordinator, have prior experience recruiting, engaging, and managing volunteers.
-How important this question is, for the short-term, depends on the process your organization currently uses to store volunteer data, run reports, and promote opportunities.
+How important this question is, in the short term, depends on the process your organization currently uses to store volunteer data, run reports, and promote opportunities.

-Your organization may want to make strategic changes in the future, so now is the time to consider the long-term value of a potential new hires experience.
+Your organization may want to make strategic changes in the future, so now is the time to consider the long-term value of a potential new hire experience.

 Motivating volunteers is important to the success of your organization’s retention efforts.
 Asking volunteer coordinator prospects for information on how they would motivate volunteers will give your team an idea of how important motivation is to them and provide insights into how they would achieve this challenge.

-Underperforming volunteers can have a negative impact on the morale of an entire volunteer workforce.
+Underperforming volunteers can hurt the morale of an entire volunteer workforce.
 Volunteer coordinators need to be able to identify underperforming volunteers and rectify the situation quickly and efficiently.
-It is important that volunteer coordinators are able to address issues and determine the appropriate solutions, without causing damage to the volunteer program as a whole.
+Volunteer coordinators must be able to address issues and determine the appropriate solutions, without causing damage to the volunteer program as a whole.

 Asking this question, as part of the interview process, can help your organization determine if a potential hire has the management skills necessary to resolve issues and address conflicts.

 Studies have shown that there is a direct correlation between volunteerism and fundraising.
 Getting the most value from volunteers is a key component of being a volunteer coordinator.
-Volunteer coordinators that have fundraising experience is a plus and can help your nonprofit bridge the gap between donor types.
+Volunteer coordinators who have fundraising experience are a plus and can help your nonprofit bridge the gap between donor types.

 Your volunteers are some of your organization’s most valuable resources.
 Are you getting the most value from each hour donated to your cause?
 Download our white paper to learn more